wtnm/fform/tutorial.en.md

 ```

 Let's take a closer look at `_stateMaps`.
-Property `from` - a way from where value is taken (the relative paths beginning with `.` and `...` [more in detail about paths in the documentation](https://github.com/wtnm/fform/blob/master/documentation.md#path)) are supported).
-Further this value is transferred to the handler (if it is set), and then result is transferred on a way specified in property `to `.
+Property `from` - path from where value is taken (the relative paths beginning with `.` and `..` [more in detail about paths in the documentation](https://github.com/wtnm/fform/blob/master/documentation.md#path)) are supported).
+Further this value is transferred to the handler (if it is set), and then result is transferred to the path specified in property `to `.

 In this example, the value of `value` is taken from the [data object](https://github.com/wtnm/fform/blob/master/documentation.md#data-object) of the current field (`login`) and transmitted to the `params.activated` [data object](https://github.com/wtnm/fform/blob/master/documentation.md#data-object) of the parent field.
 In this case, the data handler is preliminarily used, which passes 2 arguments to the input of the first function (`elements.fn.getLength`): `${0}` is replaced by the 0-th argument, which was received by the handler (this value is from `from`), and the number `10`. `getLength` will replace the value by its length, and number 10 will be passed on without change.
 The `elements.fn.equal` function compares the 0th argument with all the others and if there is even one match, it returns `true`, otherwise `false`.

 As a result, in the `params.activated` [data object](https://github.com/wtnm/fform/blob/master/documentation.md#data-object) of the root field will be `true` if the length of the field `login` is 10 and `false` in any other case.
-Now it is necessary to add the reference and to throw in in it the data from `params.activated` [data object](https://github.com/wtnm/fform/blob/master/documentation.md#data-object).
+Now it is necessary to add the link and map to it the data from `params.activated` [data object](https://github.com/wtnm/fform/blob/master/documentation.md#data-object).
 Insert it after the `password` field:
 ```js
 schema = {
     "type": "object",